Skip to main content

 If you do not have enough money to live on, you can apply for:

-• a Universal Credit Contingency Fund short term living expenses grant.
-You do not have to pay this back
+• a Universal Credit New Claims Grant - you do not have to pay this back

 More information on this support is available at Help while waiting for a Universal Credit payment.
 Contact Universal Credit through your online account or speak to your work coach at your local Jobs & Benefits office.